giraffi/node-giraffi/README.md

 Thanks
 ---------------
-`node-giraffi` is written is JavaScript and strongly inspired by [node-loggly](https://github.com/nodejitsu/node-loggly.git).
+`node-giraffi` is written in JavaScript and strongly inspired by [node-loggly](https://github.com/nodejitsu/node-loggly.git).